pcengines/apu2-documentation/docs/building_firmware.md

     Note that `<branch>` should be replaced with one of available git branches.
     Not all combiantions of branches will work.

-3. Run container and provide absolute path to above repository
+3. Run container and provide absolute path to above repositories

     ```
     docker run -v ${PWD}/coreboot:/coreboot \